holderbaum-io/think-about-website/pages/blog/log-inspection.md

 And this works well and gives the owners a deep insight into ways the website is used.

 We believe this approach to be deeply unethical.
-Individual should not be observed while using random websites on the internet.
+Individuals should not be observed while using random websites on the internet.

 That's why we focused on something else: Server Statistics.
 The following